qntm/base131072/README.md

 	ccc111111
 	cc1111111

 and then encode them using a completely different, 2<sup>9</sup>-character repertoire.
-On decoding, we will treat that character differently, returning those original 9 bits and appending them to bit stream before dicing it up into 8-bit values again.
-Again, there could be a final incomplete 8-bit value:
+On decoding, we will treat that character differently, returning 9 bits (rather than 17 from characters in the main repertoire).
+After dicing the bit stream into 8-bit values again, there could be no final incomplete value, in which case no further processing is needed.
+Or there could be one:

 	1_______
 	11______